forflo/yodl/README.md

 The problem is that the alterations of VHDL's grammar also affected how names (identifiers, array indexing, ...) are matched.
-The standard dictates that a name is specified as
+The standard dictates that a name is parsed as

 ```
 name ->   prefix ( expression {, expression } )